666de6/mind-grapher/daily/sample.md

 > This is a daily program written by the late Sibyl F.Partridge.
 I just read it from Dale Carnegie's book “How to Stop Worrying and Start Living”.
 Mental health is very important but it is often overlooked.
 I hope to remind myself how to live through daily self-check.

-<div id="starIcon"></div>

-- [x] ***Just for today I will be happy***.
+- [ ] ***Just for today I will be happy***.
 This assumes that what Abraham Lincoln said is true, that “most folks are about as happy as they make up their minds to be”.
 Happiness is from within; it is not a matter of externals.

-- [x] ***Just for today I will try to adjust myself to what is, and not try to adjust to everything to my own desires***.
+- [ ] ***Just for today I will try to adjust myself to what is, and not try to adjust to everything to my own desires***.
 I will take my family, my business, and my luck as they come and fit myself to them.

-- [x] ***Just for today I will take care of my body, I will exercise it, care for it, nourish it, not abuse it nor neglect it***, so that it will be a perfect machine for my bidding.
+- [ ] ***Just for today I will take care of my body, I will exercise it, care for it, nourish it, not abuse it nor neglect it***, so that it will be a perfect machine for my bidding.

 - [ ] ***Just for today I will try to strengthen my mind***.
 I will learn something useful.
 I will not be a mental loafer.
 I will read something that requires effort, thought and concentration.